 - Specific world-class professors that you are excited to learn from.

-There are many online aggregators that provide lists of schools where demonstrating interest can help.
-You can leverage those lists when deciding which colleges to prioritize visiting
+Many online aggregators provide lists of schools where demonstrating interest can help.
+You can leverage those lists when deciding which colleges to prioritize visiting.

 Article written by Admission Science